5 Ways to Use Annuities in Your Estate Plan

 Once the contract begins making payments—known as annuitization—it becomes irrevocable, and you typically can't change its terms.
 However, you can still use the payouts to further your estate-planning goals.
 For example, you could:

-- Purchase life insurance: Most annuities have death benefits that will pay out to your named beneficiaries upon your death, though such payouts may be subject to ordinary income tax rates.
+• Purchase life insurance: Most annuities have death benefits that will pay out to your named beneficiaries upon your death, though such payouts may be subject to ordinary income tax rates.
 To potentially increase the amount your heirs inherit, you could use your annuity payouts to cover the premium payments on a permanent life insurance policy, assuming you qualify.
 (Individuals over 70 or in poor health may be denied coverage.)
-Proceeds from a life insurance policy do count as part of your taxable estate (unless placed in a specialized trust; see schwab.com/ILIT) but generally are tax-free for your heirs.
+Proceeds from a life insurance policy do count as part of your taxable estate (unless placed in a specialized trust) but generally are tax-free for your heirs.

-- Give to charity: Donating your annuity payments to a charitable organization can reduce your taxable income in the year of the donation, assuming you itemize.
-(The annual tax deduction for cash gifts to public charities is limited to 60% of your adjusted gross income.)
+• Give to charity: Donating your annuity payments to a charitable organization can reduce your taxable income in the year of the donation, assuming you itemize—up to 60% of your adjusted gross income (AGI) for cash gifts to public charities.
 Donating the payouts excludes them from your estate as well.
 You could also open a donor-advised fund account, which allows you to invest contributions for potential growth and establish a legacy of giving among future generations.

 Mix and match